pedromn0/my-recipes-milestone-3/README.md

 ## Technologies Used

-All the Technologies utilised to built this landing page can be found bellow with the respective links.
+All the Technologies utilised to built this web app can be found bellow with the respective links.

 ### Languages
 - [HTML](https://en.wikipedia.org/wiki/HTML) to build the whole structure of the landing page.
-- [CSS](https://en.wikipedia.org/wiki/CSS) to style all the webiste.
+- [CSS](https://en.wikipedia.org/wiki/CSS) to style the webiste.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript), more specifically [Jquery](https://jquery.com/) was use it to personalize some materialize components.
-- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) to build the majority of the interactions and the logical for this game.
+- [Python](https://www.python.org/) to build majority of the backend instructions on app.py file.

 ### Frameworks and others

 - [Gitpod](https://www.gitpod.io/) as the code editor.
-- [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) for all the core HTML sctrucutes as for buttons, navbar, grid system and helpers to deal with less unique CSS rules and more solutions pre built.
+- [Materialize](https://materializecss.com/) for all the core HTML sctrucutes as for buttons, navbar, grid system and helpers to deal with less unique CSS rules and more pre built solutions.
-- [Google Fonts](https://fonts.google.com/) for both fonts utilised in the project.
+- [Flask](https://flask.palletsprojects.com/en/2.0.x/) was used in conjunction with Python to build the functional banckend logic of the web app.
+- [MongoDB](https://www.mongodb.com/) is the database for this project where the documents created by user are store as for example the recipes, the user information and food tags.
 - [Git](https://git-scm.com/) was used as tool to control the version of the project.
 - [Git Hub](https://github.com/) to store the project with versionament control
-- [Github pages](https://pages.github.com/) to deploy the live project.
+- [Heroku](https://pages.github.com/) to deploy the live project.
 - [Balsamiq](https://balsamiq.com/) to wireframe the ideia of the website.
 - [Am I responsive](http://ami.responsivedesign.is/#) to help visualize the webiste in different screens sizes and get a print of it.
-- [PokeAPI](https://pokeapi.co/) was responsible for all the request about Pokemon utilised in the cards.

 ## Testing